hellagirrl/todo-vue/README.md

 ## About

-A simple To-Do App made with Vue 3 Composition Api, Vite and Tailwind [not finished yet].
+A simple To-Do App made with Vue 3 Composition Api, Pinia, Vite and Tailwind [not finished yet].

 ## What you can do with it: